TheRatHunter/smart-building-soa-project/README.md

-# smart-building-soa-project
+# Smart Building SOA Project
-Use of a Service Oriented Architecture in order do develop a Smart Building Application.
+Use of a Service Oriented Architecture in order do develop a Smart Building simulation.

 ![Interface view 1](./screen1.png)